ovh/docs/pages/web/hosting/create_your_personal_webpage/guide.en-gb.md

 More than a hundred tags are available but you can perfectly realise your site with some of them.

-- **Cascading Style Sheet (CSS)**: language describing how the HTML elements will be positioned, sized, behaving, coloured, or displayed.
+- **Cascading Style Sheet (CSS)**: Language describing how the HTML elements will be positioned, sized, behaving, coloured, or displayed.
 These rules can apply for generic elements (the same colour for all titles on the site, or the font that will be used for all texts) or for specific elements (the text contained in the footer, the behaviour at the top of the navigation menu).

-- **JavaScript**: language that can be used to enrich interactions on a website (or web application).
+- **JavaScript**: Language that can be used to enrich interactions on a website (or web application).
 Although essential for web developers, it is not mandatory to create your website.<br>
 If you are not familiar with the code in the different languages mentioned, you can copy and paste the code examples provided in this guide, they will allow you to have a usable website on your hosting.

 ### Which tools to use?

 To create a web page, start by writing your source code from one of the three languages mentioned above into a file.
-Here are their main extension names: *".html"* (for your HTML files), *".css"* (for your CSS files), *".js"* (for your JavaScript files).
+Here are their main extension names: *.html" (for your HTML files), *.css* (for your CSS files), *.js* (for your JavaScript files).

-Files can be written to text editors, including those available by default on your operating system (notebook, TextEdit).
+Files can be written in text editors, including those available by default on your operating system (notebook, TextEdit).
 Many free Open Source solutions offer additional features: [Notepad++](https://notepad-plus-plus.org/), [Brackets](https://brackets.io/), [Sublime Text](https://www.sublimetext.com/) or [microphone](https://micro-editor.github.io/).
 You can also use an IDE (Integrated Development Environment) such as [Visual Studio Code](https://code.visualstudio.com/) or [Geany](https://www.geany.org/).

 To view and adjust your pages before they are placed on your hosting plan, use your web browser.
 To do this, open your file from its local location directly on your browser.